nerko937/dotfiles/README.md

 Some tools didn't require configs to store, they are listed as well.
 The commands provided are for Arch linux yay AUR package manager.

+# This readme is WIP
+Issues that I had:
+* polybar form apt is probably older and had to rename `config.ini` to `config`
+* had issues with telescope's fzf on nvim startup, resolved with cd ~/.local/share/nvim/lazy/telescope-fzf-native.nvim && make && cd -
+* had to add i3 external apt repo

 # Program and config dependencies

 ### JetBrains Mono font